 Holiday lit pines replace the wilted corn stalks and brown-topped mums that once decorated our front porch.
-I relish the subtle move into the Christmas season that I celebrate with family and friends, while hanging on to every note of Christmas music that now plays.
+I relish the subtle move into the Christmas season that I celebrate with family and friends while hanging on to every note of Christmas music that now plays.

-The week of Thanksgiving also brings my birthday celebration which is, and always has been, an exciting day for me; even before the more dramatic significance it holds now.
+The week of Thanksgiving also brings my birthday celebration which is, and always has been, an exciting day for me; even before the more dramatic significance, it now holds.
 It saddens me when I hear people say, “I’m not celebrating this year.”
 Or “I’ve stopped celebrating.”
 Really?
 You’ve chosen to not celebrate the last year you’ve been gifted?
 Nothing in the last 365 days held any significance for you?
 You can find nothing to be grateful for during that time?
 And you’re not looking forward to the new year that has presented itself to you?
 Oh, please change your mind.
 Please put new thoughts into the air to be whipped up, heard, and sent back to you with love and kindness.
 You deserve the love.
 I know many may be kidding when they say it, but why even put it out there for the negative response?
 Somewhere deep inside it’s a thought, and thoughts become things.
 We need to choose the good ones.

 As you move through your holiday season, honoring your celebrations with friends and family, I wish for you peace, love, perfect health, inner calm in its simplest of forms, and the ability to see the silver lining in all that life places before you.
 You owe yourself that much.
-Peace.
+Peace. xo